National Grid addresses problem of aging workforce

 Reserve Your Seat Today

 Enter National Grid.
-Like other utilities across the country, National Grid is facing a looming shortage of engineers to build the next generation of its energy delivery system, including smart grids and other emerging high-tech systems.
+Like other utilities across the country, National Grid is facing a looming shortage of engineers to build the next generation of its energy delivery system, including smart grid initiatives and other emerging high-tech systems.

-National Grid is taking action to address this challenge with its innovative and comprehensive “Engineering Our Future” initiative to inspire youth and attract and develop engineers.
+National Grid is taking action to address this challenge with its innovative and comprehensive “Engineering Our Future” initiative to inspire youth and attract and develop engineers through a new brand campaign and related outreach.
 National Grid already has invested more than $3 million in this program to target students of all ages and backgrounds to encourage them to study science, technology, engineering and math, collectively known as “STEM.”

 “We depend on engineers to design and build our systems to deliver energy to our customers safely and reliably,” National Grid President Tom King said.
 “We must act now to create a corps of smart, dedicated and highly trained engineers to develop innovative technologies and renewable energy solutions to meet the ever changing needs of our customers.”

 The centerpiece of “Engineering Our Future” is a new program called the “Engineering Pipeline.”
 The Pipeline is a six-year development program that creates a recruitment pathway for promising high school students who want to become engineers.
-About 60 students from across National Grid’s service area in New York and New England may participate in the Pipeline program each summer for development programs, job shadow and mentoring opportunities and social networking activities.
+About 60 students from across National Grid’s service area in New York and New England may participate, through a New York pilot program, in the Pipeline program each summer for development programs, job shadow and mentoring opportunities and social networking activities.
 Students will have an opportunity to apply for 15 paid internships during the third, fourth and fifth year of the Pipeline program.

 Pipeline program applicants must have completed their junior year of high school, have a 3.5 cumulative GPA, provide evaluations from two teachers and submit a 250-word essay illustrating their desire to learn about engineering.
 Once accepted into the program, students must maintain a 3.5 GPA, pursue an engineering degree and participate in ongoing Pipeline program activities in order to be considered for fast-track employment with National Grid.
 The company plans to launch the Pipeline program this summer.